Ruby-Dream/QA/README.md

 Hopefully I will have choice to make popular games whenever~

 ## Tears Of The Kingdom\.md
-It introduce some thoughts and program test examples of 《Legend Of The Zelda·Tears Of The Kingdom》,a open-world ARPG game presented by Nintendo and explicited on Nintendo Switch.
+It introduce some thoughts and test cases of 《Legend Of The Zelda·Tears Of The Kingdom》,a open-world ARPG game presented by Nintendo and explicited on Nintendo Switch.

 ## interview\.md
 It records some thoughts of the question of the interview.